-NOTICE IS HEREBY GIVEN that the 2018 Annual Meeting of Stockholders of SolarEdge Technologies, Inc. will be held at the offices of Gibson, Dunn & Crutcher LLP, 200 Park Avenue, New York, NY, on May 23, 2018, at 2:00 p.m. local time, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2019 Annual Meeting of Stockholders of SolarEdge Technologies, Inc. will be held at the offices of Gibson, Dunn & Crutcher LLP, 200 Park Avenue, New York, NY, on June 5, 2019, at 9 am local time, for the following purposes:

-1. To elect the two directors named in the Proxy Statement as Class III directors of SolarEdge Technologies, Inc., each to serve until the third annual meeting of stockholders following this Annual Meeting of Stockholders and until his or her successor has been elected and qualified, or until his or her earlier death, resignation or removal.

-2. To ratify the appointment of EY, as our independent registered public accounting firm for the year ending December 31, 2018.

-3. To approve, on an advisory and non-binding basis, the compensation of our named executive officers (commonly referred to as "Say-on-Pay" vote).

-4. To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- 1. To elect the three directors named in the Proxy Statement as Class I directors of SolarEdge Technologies, Inc., each to serve until the third annual meeting of stockholders following this Annual Meeting of Stockholders and until his or her successor has been elected and qualified, or until his or her earlier death, resignation or removal. - 2.
+To ratify the appointment of EY, as our independent registered public accounting firm for the year ending December 31, 2019. - 3.
+To approve, on an advisory and non-binding basis, the compensation of our named executive officers (commonly referred to as "Say-on-Pay" vote). - 4.
+To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.